astral-sh/ruff/crates/red_knot_python_semantic/resources/mdtest/import/tracking.md

 - Imports are tracked flow-insensitively: submodule accesses are allowed and resolved if that submodule is imported _anywhere in the file_.
 This handles the common case where all imports are grouped at the top of the file, and is easiest to implement.
-We might revisit this decision and track imports flow-sensitively, in which case we will have to update the assertions in some of these tests.
+We might revisit this decision and track submodule imports flow-sensitively, in which case we will have to update the assertions in some of these tests.

 ## Import submodule later in file